Embassy of the United States, Baghdad

 The Embassy of the United States of America in Baghdad (سفارة الولايات المتحدة، بغداد) is the diplomatic mission of the United States of America in the Republic of Iraq.
 Chargé d'affaires ad interim Joshua Harris is currently the chief of mission.

-At 104 acres, it is the largest U.S. diplomatic mission compound; nearly equal in area size to the Vatican City.
+At 104 acres, it is the largest diplomatic mission compound in the world; nearly equal in area size to Vatican City.
 The embassy complex is about 2.5 times the size of the Embassy of the United States, Beirut, which is the second-largest U.S. diplomatic mission abroad, as well as over three times the size of the Embassy of the United States, Islamabad, which is the third-largest U.S. diplomatic mission abroad.

 The embassy opened in January 2009 following a series of construction delays.
-It replaced the previous embassy, which opened July 1, 2004 in Baghdad's Green Zone in a former Palace of Saddam Hussein.
+It replaced the previous embassy, which opened July 1, 2004 in the Republican Palace in Baghdad's Green Zone.
 The embassy complex cost US$750 million to build and reached a peak staffing of 16,000 employees and contractors in 2012.
 The U.S. thereafter embarked on a major personnel reduction that reduced the total staffing to 11,500 in January 2013 and to 5,500 by 2014.
 Total headcount was reduced to 486 by late 2019 and 349 by mid-2020.

-On 31 December 2019, the embassy was attacked by supporters of Popular Mobilization Forces militia in response to airstrikes in Iraq and Syria conducted by United States Air Force the previous Sunday.
-The embassy was also repeatedly attacked by Iranian-aligned Iraqi Shiite militias and Iranian Islamic Revolutionary Guard Corps following President Trump's order for a drone strike assassination against Qasem Soleimani and Abu Mahdi al-Muhandis in Baghdad Airport on 3 January 2020.
+On December 31, 2019, the embassy was attacked by supporters of Popular Mobilization Forces militia in response to airstrikes in Iraq and Syria conducted by United States Air Force the previous Sunday.
+The embassy was also repeatedly attacked by Iranian-aligned Iraqi Shiite militias and Iranian Islamic Revolutionary Guard Corps following President Trump's order for a drone strike assassination against Qasem Soleimani and Abu Mahdi al-Muhandis in Baghdad Airport on January 3, 2020.

 History

 1930–1967: Origins

-The United States established diplomatic relations with Iraq in 1930 and opened a legation in Baghdad.
+The United States Department of State established diplomatic relations with Iraq in 1930 and opened a legation in Baghdad.
 The legation was upgraded to an embassy in 1946.
 A new building was designed by Josep Lluís Sert in 1955 and completed in 1957, with its main priority on keeping the building cool rather than to ensure security.